 The Dolby.io Communications SDK for Desktop is compatible with the following operating systems:

 - Apple macOS 10.15 and 11, 64 bit

 The Dolby.io Communications SDK for Android is compatible with Android 5.0 and later versions but the audio quality in Dolby Voice conferences on Android 5.x and 6.x has not been extensively tested.
 In the case of audio quality issues that occur in Dolby Voice conferences on Android 7.0 and later versions, Dolby offers support and delivers proper patches.
-The SDK is compatible with Java 8 and Android Studio 3+.
+The SDK is compatible with Java 8.
+We recommend the following project configuration:

 The SDK supports all Android devices that are compatible, by default, with the underlying WebRTC implementation (m72) as well as the devices supporting the following codecs: